IlyasIsLearning/IlyasIsLearning/README.md

 - 👀 I’m interested in Game
 - 🌱 I’m currently learning HTML and C++
 - 💞️ I’m looking to collaborate on All coding language
-- 📫 How to reach me contact me on ilyascordoba1135@gmal.com
+- 📫 If you wanna teach me, dm me in my email ilyascordoba1135@gmal.com

 <!---
 IlyasIsLearning/IlyasIsLearning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.